 - Calculating your damages accurately to ensure nothing gets left out

-Hiring a hit by drunk driver lawyer from John Foy & Associates is virtually risk-free.
-We never ask for any payment upfront, and our initial consultation is always free.
-We don’t share any of your personal information and always ensure privacy and confidentiality.
+Hiring a lawyer from our law firm is virtually risk-free.
+We never ask for any payment upfront; our initial consultation is always free.
+In addition, we don’t share your personal information and ensure privacy and confidentiality.

-As a bonus, our drunk driving accident lawyers don’t accept any payment unless we win your case.
-If we can’t win a settlement on your behalf, you owe us nothing for our services.
+As a bonus, our DUI accident lawyers in Atlanta, GA, don’t accept any payment unless we win your case.
+So, if we can’t win a settlement on your behalf, you owe us nothing for our legal services.

 The time limit for filing a personal injury case is generally two years, but there are exceptions for shorter periods.
-It’s important to act quickly and hire a drunk driving victim accident attorney before too much time passes.
+Therefore, it’s important to act quickly and hire a DUI accident attorney in Atlanta, GA, before too much time passes.

-If you wait too long, you run the risk of losing critical evidence and weakening your chances of winning a settlement.
+If you wait too long, you risk losing critical evidence, weakening your chances of winning a settlement.
 A drunk driving accident victim lawyer in Atlanta will ensure that your claim is filed on time.

 What if My Loved One Was Hurt or Killed in a DUI Crash in Atlanta?

-In short, if your family member was hurt in a drunk driving accident, regardless of how it happened, talk to an Atlanta drunk driving accident victim lawyer to learn more about what your legal options are.
+If your family member was hurt or killed in a DUI crash, regardless of how it happened, talk to an Atlanta drunk driving accident victim lawyer to learn more about your legal options.
+Contact an Atlanta DUI accident victim attorney today if a drunk driver injured you.

 How Much Compensation Do I Get in an Atlanta Drunk Driving Car Wreck?

-There are three main types of damages you can recover compensation for as a drunk driving victim.
-They are economic damages, non-economic damages, and punitive damages.
+You may recover three main types of damages as a DUI victim.
+They are economic, non-economic, and punitive damages.

-Part of the job of a drunk driving victim attorney is to help you understand the amount of compensation you are truly owed.
-Then they handle negotiations with the at-fault party and their counsel in order to get you the best possible outcome in your case.
+Part of the job of a drunk driving attorney is to help you understand the amount of compensation you are truly owed.
+Then, they handle negotiations with the liable party and their counsel to reach the best possible outcome in your case.

 Economic Damages

-Economic damages are the damages you sustain that have a fixed value.
-Typically, you will have receipts or invoices to keep track of how much they are.
+These are the damages you sustain that have a fixed monetary value.
+Typically, you will have receipts or invoices to keep track of your tangible losses.
 Economic damages consist of:

 - Vehicle repairs or replacement